 I haven’t reinstalled my Windows XP for 4 years and it still runs like a clock.
 Here is what I do every 3-4 months to make my computer run faster and it works like a charm every time.

-How to make your computer go faster in simple and effective way
+How to make my computer go faster in simple and effective way

 1. Download and install all the windows updates.
 If you have Windows XP operational system with service pack 1 or two, download the latest updates for the service pack 3.
 If you’re running Windows 7 or Vista, you can do the same thing – update you operational system.
 This way you will be able to fix all the bugs and holes that may be slowing down your computer system along with being a potential backdoor for malware programs and viruses.